-- Candidate ends up in debt due to overspending. - Candidate not willing to make the "Ask" and/or not focusing enough attention on fundraising. - Candidate not fully committed to the race - Candidate trying to do everything and not delegating - Candidate and campaign not staying on message - Not getting started and organized early enough - Failing to target precincts and voters effectively - Not using social media effectively, or worse misusing it - Not getting yard signs up soon enough - Having too complicated a message - Failing to say "Thank You"
+- Candidate ends up in debt due to overspending. - Candidate not willing to make the "Ask" and/or not focusing enough attention on fundraising. - Candidate not fully committed to the race - Candidate trying to do everything and not delegating - Candidate and campaign not staying on message - Fact check all your messaging and refrain from creating or propagating disinformation and/or misinformation - Not getting started and organized early enough - Failing to target precincts and voters effectively - Not using social media effectively, or worse misusing it - Not getting yard signs up soon enough - Having too complicated a message - Failing to say "Thank You"